Intensive Initial German 2

 Requisites for this module

 This is an intense, fast-paced and challenging German language module, very practical and interactive, designed for students who are highly motivated and able to commit to substantial regular independent study.
-The module leads to CEFR A1 (roughly comparable to a GCSE in German) by the end of the autumn term.
+The module leads to CEFR A2 by the end of the spring term.
 We cover reading, writing, listening and speaking skills and study the language in its cultural context.

 This module is a reinforcement and continuation of LA221, German Intensive Initial 1.